RECIPE UPDATED 5/16/2026

 Instructions

-- In an oven-safe dish, combine the peeled garlic cloves, enough olive oil to cover, 12 fresh thyme sprigs, and 2 bay leaves.
+• In an oven-safe dish, combine the peeled garlic cloves, enough olive oil to cover, thyme sprigs (or rosemary), and bay leaves.
 Note: Ensure that the garlic cloves are completely submerged in oil.

-- Cool the garlic confit in the oil then remove the thyme and bay leaves.
+• Cool the garlic confit in the oil, then remove the herbs.